circonus/docs/content/circonus/on-premises/installation/installation.md

 step of the appendix, which refers to IRONdb setup, is not required for Circonus Inside. **Do not install any IRONdb packages.**

-The `data_storage` role expects the ZFS storage pool (zpool) to exist prior to starting the installation process.
+Roles that support ZFS expect the ZFS storage pool (zpool) to exist prior to starting the installation process.
 The zpool may be named as desired, and all hosts in the role must have the [zfs_dataset_base](#machinfo-attributes) attribute defined in their `machinfo` objects.
-Typically this is set to the name of the zpool.
+Typically this is set to the name of the zpool, but could be the name of any existing dataset.

+For roles where ZFS support is optional, it must be configured at the time of initial deployment of a host in that role.
+It is not supported to retrofit ZFS storage to a deployed host.

 ## Configure the Circonus Inside yum Repository